jmorenobl/gpux/docs/reference/cli/serve.md

 # `gpux serve`

-Start HTTP server for model serving.
+Start HTTP server for model serving from registries or local projects.

 ---

 ## Overview

 The `gpux serve` command starts a FastAPI server that provides REST API endpoints for model inference.
-Perfect for production deployments and API-based inference.
+It supports both registry models (pulled from Hugging Face) and local models with `gpux.yml` configuration.

 ```bash
 gpux serve MODEL_NAME [OPTIONS]